-I strongly discourage students from using laptops in class.
-If students bring laptops, they can only be used for class related activities.
+The use of electronic devices during class is strongly prohibited.
 All cell phones should be turned off and put away during class.
-Students that use cell phones during quizzes and exams will fail the assessment.
+Students that use any type of electronic devices during quizzes and exams will fail the assessment.
 Students that use electronic devises for non-class related activities will lose participation points.